AzethMeron/Zeke-3-Engine/README.md

 - Status check <i>(test integration with third-party services)</i>
 - Translation and language detection
 - Automatic loading of ```.py``` files in ```.features/``` subdirectory
+- Code simple enough so every programmer can figure it out and tune
 - Translation using emojis as example what it can be used for :)

 ---